-Health and Life Sciences-Based Management and Entrepreneurship: This specialization aims to provide the Master's graduate with insight in the management process of translating scientific knowledge to societally relevant innovations in the health and life sciences.
-Relevant theories on management, policy making, leadership, finance and law are discussed.
-The Master's graduate has the ability to develop and critically assess business plans, understands the relations between business and society and has acquired relevant scientific data collection methods and analytical tools.
+Health and Life Sciences-Based Management and Entrepreneurship: This specialization aims to provide the Master's graduate with insight in the management process of translating scientific knowledge from health and life sciences to societally relevant innovations.
+Relevant theories on management, organizations, policy making, innovation, leadershipand finance are discussed.
+The Master's graduate has the ability to develop and critically assess strategies and plans for new business, organizational change and innovation, understands the relations between business development, science, innovation and society and masters relevant scientific data collection methods and analytical tools.

-International Public Health: The Master's graduate with a specialization in international public health has a wide-ranging insight into current and future challenges in international public health, their main causes as well as applied and potential interventions.
+International Public Health: The Master's graduate with a specialization in international public health has a wide-ranging insight in current and future challenges in international public health, their main causes as well as applied and potential interventions.
 The Master's graduate obtains special knowledge on relevant concepts from various disciplines (including epidemiology, policy science, anthropology, management studies, biomedical sciences and health sciences).
 The Master's graduate has the ability to conduct scientific research in the field of international public health addressing international public health challenges and to critically assess the results of international public health research.
-He/she possesses knowledge of current theories and the key research questions in this field and has insight into the scientific and social relevance of this subject area.
+He/she possesses knowledge of current theories and the key research questions in this field and has insight in the scientific and social relevance of this subject area.